Posts with tag BGP

 How to Kill the DN42 Network (Updated 2023-05-12)

-DN42 is an experimental network , where everyone helps everyone.
+DN42, aka Decentralized Network 42, is a large, decentralized VPN-based network.
+You can read more about DN42 in this post: DN42 Experimental Network: Intro and Registration DN42 is an experimental network , where everyone helps everyone.
 Nobody is going to blame you if you screwed up.
 You may seek help at DN42's IRC channel , mailing list or the unofficial Telegram group .
 Since DN42 is a network for experimentation, a lot of relatively inexperienced users also participate in it.
 Therefore, occasionally an inexperienced user may misconfigure his/her system and impact the whole DN42 network or even shut it down.
-As a more experienced user, here I will teach new users about some operations that can kill the network and about defense against such misconfigurations that everyone can set up against peers.
-WARNING: You should not actually perform these operations in DN42.
-You should focus more on protecting yourself against them....
+As a more experienced user,...

 DN42 Experimental Network: Intro and Registration (Updated 2022-12)